wwarthen/RomWBW/Source/Doc/UserGuide.md

 If a disk/slice was already assigned as the A: (or B:) drive letter, then it will not be assigned again.

-Floppy disks will be assigned a drive letter regardless of whether there is any media inserted at the time of boot.
+Floppy or removable disk drives will be assigned a drive letter regardless of whether there is any media inserted at the time of boot.

 In the case of hard disks, 1-8 drive letters will be assigned to the initial 1-8 slices of the disk drive.
 The number of drive letters